redwoodjs/redwood/docs/docs/uploads.md

 Getting started with file uploads can open up a world of possibilities for your application.
 Whether you're enhancing user profiles with custom avatars, allowing document sharing, or enabling image galleries - Redwood has an integrated way of uploading files and storing them.

 There's two parts to this:
-1. Setting up the frontend and GraphQL schema to send to send files - Uploads
+1. Setting up the frontend and GraphQL schema to send and receive files - Uploads

 2. Manipulate the data inside services, and pass it to Prisma, for persistence - Storage